-Our Highlander Dragon Hunter deck list guide features the best deck list for Season 69 of Hearthstone (December 2019).
-You’ll also find general strategy advice and a breakdown of the deck’s key combos, but we will continue to add much more for Highlander Dragon Hunter over time.
+Our Highlander Dragon Hunter deck list guide features the best deck list for Season 73 of Hearthstone (April 2020).
+You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add more for Highlander Dragon Hunter over time.

 Highlander Dragon Hunter is a deck built around reaping the benefits of cards that work best when your deck contains no duplicates.
 A midrange build focused around getting Dinotamer Brann summoning King Krush to hit your opponent’s face on turn 7, your gameplan is to contest the board early and overwhelm your opponent when the opportunity arrives.

 This deck’s main benefit brought about by the Descent of Dragons expansion is - you guessed it - Dragons.
 Stormhammer is a particularly powerful Dragon synergy card, offering you infinite durability on a 3 attack weapon as long as you have a Dragon in play.

 We’ve got a whole bunch of ways Highlander Hunter can take down foes too, so don’t worry if the Dragons aren’t working out.
 We’ve got Rush minions and Beasts, as well as Dinotamer Brann, Zephrys the Great and Dragonqueen Alexstrasza to take advantage of your deck’s Highlander nature.
 Happy Hunting!

 Here’s the Highlander Dragon Hunter we’re playing for Scholomance Academy - we’ll keep you updated as the meta develops.

 |1 x Dwarven Sharpshooter||1 x Blazing Battlemage|